A Guide to Hiring Rockstars – Software Engineer Interview Questions (2023)

 I have interviewed thousands of Software Engineers.
 I’ve hired some that have turned out to be superstars, some were just good, and some were mistakes.
-I’ve seen commonalities among those that excel, and I want to share them here.
-With regard to software engineer interview questions, here’s my method to deliver more rockstars.
+I’ve seen commonalities among those hires that excel, and I want to share them here.

 The Cost of Hiring the Wrong Person